jrlaberge/edu/cloud/google/gc-certified-professional-cloud-architect/README.md

 * Which Google Cloud tools can be used to build a continuous integration  pipeline?
     * Cloud Source Repositories, Cloud Build, Cloud Container Registry
 *

+### Practice Exam
+* How to keep data in sync across regions?
+Which service should be used in the icon with the question mark in the diagram?
+    * Cloud Storage
+* An existing application uses websockets.
+To help migrate the application to cloud you should:
+    * HTTP(S) load balancing natively supports websocket proxying.
+* A company is building an image tagging pipeline.
+Which service should be used in the icon with the question mark in the diagram?
+    * Cloud Pub/Sub
+* How to store data to be accessed once a month and not needed after five years.
+    * Nearline class, lifecycle policy to delete after 5 years.
+* A company has a new IoT pipeline.
+Which services will make this design work?
+    * Cloud IoT Core, Cloud Pub/Sub
+* Multi-petabyte database for analysts that only know SQL and must be available 24 x 7.
+    * BigQuery
+* Which service completes the CI/CD pipeline?
+(Cloud Source -> ? -> Container Registry -> GCE -> GKE)
+    * Cloud Container Builder
+* Simply and reliably clone a Linux VM to another project in another region.
+    * Snapshot the rood disk, create an image, and use the image for the new VM root disk.
+* A company has this business requirement: ""Improve security by defining and adhering to a set of security and Identity and Access Management (IAM) best practices for cloud."
+Company security has locked out SSH access to production VMs.
+How can operations manage the VMs?
+    * Configure a VPN to allow SSH access to VMs
+* What security strategy would you recommend for PII (Personally Identifiable Information) data on Cloud Storage?
+    * No Cloud IAM roles to users, and granular ACLs on bucket
+* A company has decided to use Cloud SDK tools to deploy to App Engine Flexible.
+Which one of the following requirements does this meet?
+    * Use managed services whenever possible
+* Which of the following business requirements can Cloud DNS help satisfy?
+    * [Needs Review] Build a reliable and reproducible environment with scaled parity of production
+* A company has business requirements to keep up with industry transformation and growth by adopting leading technology and to use "incremental innovation" based on business insights.
+Which one of the following Google Cloud Platform features will support this requirement?
+    * Compute Engine provides automatic discounts with increased usage
+* A game company wants to meet its scaling requirements and also provide insights to investors.
+Which solution will best meet these needs?
+    * Autoscale based on CPU load and use Data Studio to share metrics.
+* A company wants to test a risky update to an App Engine application requiring live traffic.
+Which of the following options is the best approach?
+    * Deploy a new version, use traffic splitting to test a percentage
+* How to automatically and simultaneously deploy new code to each cluster?
+    * Jenkins
+* A microservice has intermittent problems that bursts logs.
+How can you trap it for live debugging?
+    * Set a log metric in Stackdriver logging, alert on it past a threshold
+* A company wants penetration security testing that primarily matches an end user perspective.
+    * Use on prem scanners over public internet.
+* A sales company runs weekly resiliency tests of the current build in a separate environment by replaying the last holiday sales load.
+What can improve resiliency?
+    * Develop a script that mimics a zone outage and add it to the test.
+* Release failures keep causing rollbacks in a web application.
+Fixes to QA process reduced rollbacks by 80%.
+What additional steps can you take?
+    * Fragment the monolithic platform into microservices.
+* A car reservation system has long-running transactions.
+Which one of the following deployment methods should be avoided?
+    * [Needs Review] Blue/green as there can be complications with long running transactions if they are not handled gracefully
+* Last week a region had a 1% failure rate in web tier VMs?
+How should you respond?
+    * Perform RCA, reviewing cloud provider and deployment details to prevent simliar future failures.
+* Why is it a recommended best practice not to assign blame to an individual or an organization?
+    * Because it prematureley ends analysis, so you don't discover root cause in the technology or procedures
+* A healthcare company wants to compliantly use Cloud Storage to store customer medical (HIPAA) data.
+    * Execute a Business Associate Agreement (BAA), but you must still use the service in a HIPAA compliant way
+* Which network feature could help a company meet its global service expansion goals by reducing latency?
+    * Cloud Content Delivery Network (CDN)